 Our local food pantry, where I volunteer, asked me to put together a write-up on how to cook the turkey that was part of the Thanksgiving baskets distributed this year.
 On reviewing the draft, they asked me to put in something about how to tell it was properly cooked for folks who might not have a thermometer or who hadn’t studied at Culinary Education Programs – CulinaryLab, California.
 I did, and it got me thinking about this issue in general.
 How do you know if meat or poultry has been cooked properly, if you don’t have a thermometer?

-Poultry is pretty straightforward; you don’t want it rare.
+Poultry is pretty straightforward; you don’t want it rare, especially not in your Healthy Thai Chicken Salad.
 It should be cooked through but still juicy.
 If you can wiggle the leg, it’s most likely done.
 To be sure, pierce the thickest part of the thigh with a skewer or the tip of a paring knife.
 The juices should run clear.
 If you’ve stuffed your bird, you also want to be sure the stuffing is cooked thoroughly.
 Insert a metal skewer into the middle of the stuffing and leave it there for a few seconds.
 Draw it out and immediately apply it to the inside of your wrist.
 If it’s hot enough to make you remove it quickly, it’s done.
 If not, cook your bird a little longer, covering the breast if necessary to keep it from overcooking.

 Meats are different.
 Doneness isn’t an issue for any meat dish that’s braised or stewed, because this method of cooking is used for tougher cuts that will only tenderize with long, moist cooking.
 There’s no such thing as rare beef stew or pot roast.